dionlwilliams/dragon-rpg/README.md

 # dragon-rpg
-This role-playing game is created using basic HTML, JavaScript, and CSS.
-This is the first project in the JavaScript Algorithms and Data Structures certification.
+This role-playing game is the first project in the JavaScript Algorithms and Data Structures certification.
-This particular certification uses a wide variety of projects to teach JS fundamentals :)
+This particular project uses fundamental concepts like arrays, strings, objects, functions, loops, and if/else statements. :)